Be Without You: Music video

-The accompanying music video for "Be Without You" was directed by Matthew Rolston and was shot in various New York City locations in October 2005.
+Blige reteamed with Matthew Rolston, director of the visuals for her 1995 single "I'm Going Down," to film a music video for "Be Without You."
+Though set in New York City, it was largely filmed in Los Angeles on November 8, 2005, with much of the scenes shot in a home originally owned by entertainer Frank Sinatra.
+Actor Terrence Howard, fresh from the success of the drama film Hustle & Flow (2005), was consulted to portray Blige's love interest in the video.

-Starring Oscar-nominated actor Terrence Howard in the role of Blige's boyfriend the video first aired on November 28, 2005.
+"Be Without You" first aired on November 28, 2005.
 It peaked on AOL Videos Top 11 on the tenth spot on the January 21, 2006, entering the chart the first time and also the LAUNCH Music Videos Top 100 at the sixth position the same week.
 There's also a "Live At Launch Exclusive Performance" available for download from January 2006, which peaked seventieth on the same chart.
-It won the "Video of the Year" award at the 2006 BET Awards on June 27, 2006, and was nominated for "Best R&B Video" at the 2006 MTV Video Music Awards.
+The music video won in the Video of the Year category at the 2006 BET Awards as well as the award for Outstanding Music Video at the 38th NAACP Image Awards.
+In addition, "Be Without You" was nominated for Best R&B Video at the 2006 MTV Video Music Awards.

 Synopsis

 The video begins with a black and white cityscape with Blige standing on top of a building as the song starts playing.
 Then, the video shifts into a bathroom scene with Blige cleaning out her medicine cabinet.
 In the first scene, Blige is typing the lyrics on her laptop.
 The next scene shown in color appears with Blige falling in love with her boyfriend and sleeping with him.
 Then, the next scene takes place in a kitchen where Blige and her love interest are celebrating dinner with her family.
 Meanwhile, she is seen in a color scene standing next to a group of candles with the next scene showing her at a red carpet premiere walking out of a limo.
 Then, Blige and her boyfriend break up after having a fight (as seen in the events at the beginning of the video).
 After 2 candles begin to melt, the final scene in black and white changes to color with a knock on Blige's door.
 She opens the door to find her boyfriend on the other side.
 They embrace at the close of the song.